-- The use of tracked or off-road vehicles requires approval by the jurisdictional agency(ies) prior to use. - When crossing a fish-bearing, non-anadromous stream with a vehicle or heavy equipment, comply with the non-anadromous water crossing stipulations in the ADF&G statewide Fish Habitat Permit FH14-SW-0001 Amendment No. 1. - Advance approval from the ADF&G must be obtained prior to crossing an anadromous stream with a vehicle or heavy equipment. - Comply with the water withdrawal and reporting stipulations in the ADF&G statewide Fish Habitat Permit FH14-SW-0002 Amendment No. 1, including ADF&G notification within 24 hours of initial use of portable pumps, scooper aircraft, or aerial buckets. - Take measures to prevent the introduction and spread of terrestrial and aquatic invasive plant species during fire operations.
+- The use of tracked or off-road vehicles requires approval by the jurisdictional agency(ies) prior to use. - When crossing a fish-bearing, non-anadromous stream with a vehicle or heavy equipment, comply with the non-anadromous water crossing stipulations in the ADF&G statewide Fish Habitat Permit FH14-SW-0001 Amendment No. 1. - Advance approval from the ADF&G must be obtained prior to crossing an anadromous stream with a vehicle or heavy equipment. - Comply with the water withdrawal and reporting stipulations in the ADF&G statewide Fish Habitat Permit FH14-SW-0002 Amendment No. 1, including ADF&G notification within 24 hours of initial use of portable pumps, scooper aircraft, or aerial buckets. - Coordinate with state land managers whenever fire response activities may restrict use of public waters or impact state resources below the ordinary high water mark or on emergent islands. - Take measures to prevent the introduction and spread of terrestrial and aquatic invasive plant species during fire operations.
 Waterbodies known to harbor invasive species will not be used as dip sites.
 Communicate concerns, questions, and needs regarding invasive species to jurisdictional resource advisors in a timely manner. - Application of aerial fire retardant near lakes, wetlands, streams, rivers, and sources of human water consumption or areas adjacent to water sources should be avoided.
 A minimum of 300 feet is identified in the Interagency Standards for Fire and Fire Aviation Operations (Red Book).
 Individual jurisdictional agencies may have more restrictive retardant use guidelines. - Suppression activities including flight patterns on or near cultural sites or those designated as "Avoid" must be coordinated with the jurisdictional agency. - Jurisdictional agencies should be consulted concerning any operational restrictions in designated wilderness areas. - Wildland firefighters are neither equipped nor trained to fight structure fires.
 Furthermore, agency policies do not allow it.
 Structural fire suppression within defined service areas is the responsibility of volunteer, city or borough fire departments; there are areas outside defined service areas where there are currently no structural firefighting forces.
 Wildland firefighting efforts will be limited to areas where the fire has spread onto agency-protected lands. - Wildland firefighters will not take direct suppression action on vehicle or dump fires or in areas where hazmat or unexploded ordnance has been identified.
 Should firefighters encounter hazmat, unexploded ordnance, burning vehicles, or dump fires during the performance of their normal wildland fire suppression duties, firefighting efforts will be limited to areas where the fire has spread onto agency-protected lands.

-3.2.2 WILDFIRE MANAGEMENT OPTIONS
+3.2.3 WILDFIRE MANAGEMENT OPTIONS